ziminji/objective-c-sql-query-builder/README.md

 ### Documentation

-All classes are heavily documented.
+All classes are heavily documented with [HeaderDoc](http://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html#//apple_ref/doc/uid/TP40001215-CH345-SW1).
 You can get familiar with each class by simply opening its respective ".h" file.
 You can also find more information on this repository's Wiki.

 ### Examples

 Checkout this repository's Wiki for a handful of examples.
+There, you will find examples on how to build Create, Read, Update, and Delete (CRUD) statements.

 ## Reporting Bugs & Making Recommendations